dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ~~Easy fix, buy Intel~~

-So with AMD, whenever Apple calls CPU specific functions the app withh either not work or outright crash.
+So with AMD, whenever Apple calls CPU specific functions the app witll either not work or outright crash.
 Here are some apps and their "fixes":

 * Adobe Products don't always work and there is no fix for lightroom at the moment
-   * some fixes can be found here: [Adobe Fixes](https://adobe.amd-osx.com/)
+   * Some fixes can be found here: [Adobe Fixes](https://adobe.amd-osx.com/)
    * Do note these fixes just disable functionality, they're not real fixes
 * Virtual Machine running off of AppleHV's framework will not work(ie: Parallels 15, Vmware)
    * VirtualBox works fine as its Java based